 Exacta bet (or Exactor, Perfecta, Straight Forecast)

-A Flag Bet consists of 4 selections, all in different events consisting of 6 Doubles, 4 Trebles, 1 Four-Fold and 6 Single Stakes.
+A Flag Bet consists of 4 horse or greyhound selections in a combination of 23 bets, all in different events.
+These consist of 6 Doubles, 4 Trebles, 1 Four-Fold and 12 single any-to-come bets.

 A Free Bet is a bet of a specific value, given to you by the bookmaker.